 If you suspect that you have tinnitus, the first place to start is by scheduling a Tinnitus Consultation with a Doctor of Audiology.
-The Doctors of Audiology at the Seattle NWH+T Clinic are ABA Board Certified CH-TM Certificate Holders, which qualifies them to be experts in creating personalized tinnitus treatment plans.
-The Doctors at the Olympia location are all in the process of completing this certificate and are expected to be board certified by the end of 2022.
+Our Doctors of Audiology are ABA Board Certified CH-TM Certificate Holders, which qualifies them to be experts in creating personalized tinnitus treatment plans.
 You can schedule a tinnitus evaluation and consultation online with the button below or by calling our friendly Patient Care Coordinators to set up a time to meet with one of our Doctors of Audiology.

 How to prepare for the appointment:

 - If you have already had a hearing test in the past, please contact the office where you had your hearing evaluation and request a copy of your records.
 You can either request a copy for yourself and bring your copy with you to your appointment OR you may request your records to be faxed to our office: Seattle: 206-367-1366 Olympia: 360-596-9304.

 - Prepare a list of any medications and/or supplements you are taking with the doses and when you began using them.

 - Fill out the intake paperwork sent to you by e-mail or arrive 15 minutes early to the office to complete the intake forms and questionnaires.

 - Consider bringing a loved one to your appointment for support.